 Our vision fits into a larger historical context, where we observe how simulation technology has advanced and continues to advance each year.
 20 years ago, simulations were 1000 times smaller than they are today, yet they also ran 1000 times slower.
 The technology was difficult to use and wasn’t powerful enough to be able to model complex physics from first principles.
 Not surprisingly, the use of simulation was mostly limited to universities and government labs, and therefore, minimally impacted technological development in industry.

-Today, simulations are ubiquitous in many organizations and sectors, including automotive, aerospace, electromagnetics, and even finance.
-Interestingly, even the companies that develop the hardware necessary for simulation rely heavily on simulations of their own devices.
+Today, simulations are ubiquitous in many industries, including automotive, aerospace, telecommunications, semiconductors, consumer electronics, and even finance.
+Interestingly, simulations are even relied upon on heavily in the development of the computing hardware that powers them.
 As both the size and the speed of simulations have greatly improved in recent years, so has their prominence in commercial R&D. However, simulations still remain a luxury to most teams.
 Companies still need to invest in expensive equipment, licenses, and skilled professionals to develop and run the software.
 Even with such capabilities, teams often find themselves waiting days or weeks for simulations to complete and still need time to analyze and interpret the results.

 Given these outstanding limitations, where do we imagine taking simulation technology 20 years from now?
 We’ll continue leveraging technological improvements to enhance simulation capabilities, such as integrated multi-physics, efficient high-fidelity methods, and a 1000x increase in speed and size.
 Additionally, we believe that simulation technology should be accessible to everyone, even those without specialized skills.
 People should be able to test the real-world performance of hundreds of variations of their designs effortlessly and instantaneously.
 Today, running simulations is a specialized task, but tomorrow, simulation technology should become so essential that it is a basic utility at all companies, empowering work humbly without even being noticed.